anuthedeveloper/booklib/README.md

 php artisan migrate
 ```

-Generate an JWT Secret Key:
+Generate a JWT Secret Key:
-Generate an jwt secret, which is used for jwt authentication and authorization:
+Generate a jwt secret, which is used for jwt authentication and authorization:

 ```
 php artisan jwt:secret